 Screenshot of the original Three Oranges website.

-From 2011 to 2022, held various positions with Bay Area singings including (in alphabetical order): All California Convention, Coghlan/Helwig Memorial, Golden Gate All Day, Marian Bush Half Day, Palo Alto All Day, Santa Cruz All Day, Ziegler Memorial.
-At various times served as chair, vice-chair, secretary, arranging committee, kitchen committee, housing coordinator, chaplain.
+Sang in the Bay Area from 2009 to 2022.
+At various times served as chair, vice-chair, secretary, arranging committee, kitchen committee, housing coordinator, chaplain for Bay Area singings including (in alphabetical order): All California Convention, Coghlan/Helwig Memorial, Golden Gate All Day, Marian Bush Half Day, Palo Alto All Day, Santa Cruz All Day, Ziegler Memorial.
 Helped start the Palo Alto All Day Singing in 2012, and served as first chair.
 Helped start the Dominic Ciavonne Ziegler Memorial Singing in 2013, and served as first chair.
-When COVID hit, helped other Bay Area singers set up real-time online singing, and participated in early Bay Area Jamulus sessions.
+When COVID hit, participated in Bay Area online singing sessions.
+Moved to Massachusetts in 2022, which put an end to me Sacred Harp singing.

 Jack and Marianne leading at the first Dominic Ciavonne Ziegler Memorial Singing, Old Felta Schoolhouse, Healdsburg, Calif., in 2013.